 Keep in mind though that all bots do not work on every exchange, so if you want to use a specific exchange, make sure that the bot you choose works on that exchange.
 (Bitsgap’s trading bot currently works on 30+ exchanges!)

-You should also keep in mind that not all bots are created equal.
+You should also keep in mind that not all bots are created equally.
 Some can be difficult to use, and it’s best if the bot you choose offers a free trial of some kind so that you can see how it works before you waste money on software that is not a good fit.

 Bitsgap offers a free 14-day trial, which you can use to learn how the trading bot works and get a good handle on trading before you actually have to pay for anything.

-Is it possible to get scammed when using trading bots?
+Is it possible to get scammed when using trading bots

 It is possible, but if you do your due diligence on the provider, then the risk is very low.
 If you want to make sure that you’re trading safely, then here are some steps you can take to lower the risk of getting your crypto stolen when using trading bot software.